Spring Data – Mongo

 Here you can see that this Repository Interface extends MongoRepository and I have attached the User entity in the concept of Generics as the 1st argument and in the 2nd argument provide the data type of the Primary Key as defined in the entity.
 In my case the data type of the primary key used in User entity is String.

-Using Spring Data with Spring Boot and use MongoDB as database
+Using Spring Data with Spring Boot and use MongoDB as a database

-We can say now that the introduction of Spring-Data makes the implementation of persistent layer much easier to a developer.
+We can say now that the introduction of Spring-Data makes the implementation of the persistent layer much easier for a developer.
 For this let’s make our hands dirty by creating a project.
-I have created a Demo project named as spring-data-mongo-masterclass uploaded in my personal GitHub account.
-One can clone the project and can test locally in their system.
-All the steps that are required to download the project from GitHub and running it locally are mentioned in the README.md file of spring-data-mongo-masterclass repository.
+I have created a Demo project named as spring-data-mongo-masterclass and uploaded to my personal GitHub account.
+One can clone the project and test it locally in their system.
+All the steps that are required to download the project from GitHub and run it locally are mentioned in the README.md file of spring-data-mongo-masterclass repository.

 • Software Used – Software required to develop this project.

-• Spring Tool Suite-4.7.0-RELEASE – If latest version is available then download that one
+• Spring Tool Suite-4.7.0-RELEASE – If the latest version is available then download that one

-• Apache Maven 3.6.3 – If latest version is available then download that one
+• Apache Maven 3.6.3 – If the latest version is available then download that one

 • Java 8 – Not less than Java8